Florune/florune-documentation/src/tutorials/asset_paywall.md

 ### For Creators

-* Zero platform fees (creator keeps all revenue)
+* 1% platform fees
-* Full ownership of content
 * No censorship
 * Automated payments
-* DID-based control
+* Privacy first, no KYC

 ### For Users